SLC

 2. Remove Irrelevant Information

-Eliminate extraneous cognitive load by cutting inessential information and visual distractions that don't support learning objectives.
+Eliminate extraneous cognitive load by cutting inessential information and visual distractions.

-Decorative images, excessive text, complex backgrounds, and tangential stories all steal cognitive resources from actual learning.
+Decorative images, excessive text, complex backgrounds, and tangential stories all steal cognitive resources.

 • Use simple, clean layouts